 Simply put, you should pursue BOTH passive income and residual income if you can.
 Of course, using your residual income to create more passive income avenues is the ultimate goal.

 The more income you make, the faster you’ll reach your financial goals – IF you manage that income properly.

+And the more passive income you have, the more freedom you have with your time.
 However, the types of passive vs residual income you choose should depend on a few factors.